 How we work

-We can also deliver workshops and groups on topics such as: sleep, transitions, exam stress to teachers and parents.
+We can also deliver staff training, and run workshops and groups on topics such as: sleep, transitions, exam stress to teachers and parents.